Democratic legitimacy of the European Union: European Commission

+The 2019 European Parliament elections showed these tensions when the European Council nominated Ursula von der Leyen for commission president, even if she wasn't in the Spitzenkandidat.
+This decision can be seen as undermining the Spitzenkandidat and shows that member states have the final control over key appointments regardless of electoral signals, though von der Leyen was ultimately given parliamentary approval.

 The Electoral Reform Society observed polling evidence from Germany which showed that support for the CDU/CSU (EPP group) ahead of the 2014 European Parliament elections was higher than support for the Social Democrats (S&D group) and that there was little difference between their support in the opinion polls for national and European Parliament elections.
 This was despite another poll showing that S&D candidate Martin Schulz was more popular among German voters than EPP candidate Jean-Claude Juncker.
 They concluded that "this does not suggest that the majority of German voters are treating the contest as a chance to choose a Commission President."
 However, they recommended that the candidate model be kept with "a clearer set of rules for future elections."

 European Parliament

 The main assertion of democratic illegitimacy focuses on the European Parliament lacking the power to determine the direction of EU Law, with the European Commission being "the only institution empowered to initiate legislation" and having a "near monopoly on legislative initiative" according to EU sources.
 (Note: This is not unusual - in most Parliamentary systems the executive has a "near monopoly on legislative initiative".
 In Westminster, for example, the only available channel for MPs to initiate legislation is through the Private Members Bill (which is easily defeated through being deprived of time, so is only suitable for minor or uncontroversial bills, though was occasionally used by the government in the 1960s as a mechanism for cross-party legislation.
 See Private Members' Bills in the Parliament of the United Kingdom).)

 Article 225, created in the Lisbon Treaty, sought to put an end to this controversy by giving Parliament a means to request proposals to the Commission, but this puts no obligation on the Commission and is legally non-binding, with the Commission only needing to "inform the European Parliament of the reasons" for rejecting a legislative proposal.